davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_types.md

 - **Parent:** Root (conceptual).
 - **Children:** Repository Browser Panel (for the selected repository type).

+See `../22_ui_panel_flow.md` for how this panel sits in the concertina stack (single vs paired slots) and which panels follow it.

 ## Layout & Contents

 - Main content is a **grid or list of tiles**, each rendered via the `RepoTypeTile` component (`../components/22_ui_component_repo_type_tile.md`).